-Q: What if my daughter or son cannot get into the courses that she or he really wants?
+Q: What if my student cannot get into the courses they really want?

 A: When new students sign up for classes during Summer Orientation, it is very likely they will not get into all the classes they want.
 However, Orientation is just the beginning of the course enrollment process.
-Some students have a better chance of admission into the classes of their choice when the SIS (Student Information System, the online class enrollment system) reopens in early August.
+Some students have a better chance of admission into the classes of their choice when SIS (Student Information System, the online class enrollment system) reopens in early August.
 Once classes begin, space is more likely to open up as students drop and add to adjust their schedules.
 Students should also remember they have seven more semesters (as well as summers and January Term) in which to take classes.

-Q: Why is my daughter or son's adviser not in a field of study she or he is interested in?
+Q: Why is my student's adviser not in a field of study they are interested in?

 A: While the College does its best broadly to match students to an adviser in the same area of interest (e.g., social sciences, humanities, sciences), it is not uncommon to assign incoming first-year students to a faculty member outside their field of possible study.
 The University recognizes that a student often changes her or his mind about a major at least once during the first year.
 Faculty members who work with first-year students are trained to help create a balanced schedule, which fulfills requirements for a student’s first year.
 Faculty members and advisers also can educate first-year students on the numerous academic resources within the University.
 Finally, advisers working with first-years are not your student’s final adviser or her or his only adviser.
 They are just one of the many people who can provide guidance to your daughter or son.

-Q: How does my daughter or son declare a major?
+Q: How does my student declare a major?